Table of Contents Show

 iPhone users can quickly fix the issue of the microphone not working while using communication by restarting the application.
 To restart any communications apps on your iPhone, go through the process explained here.

-Step.
 2→.
-Look for the communication app where you have the issue and close it by swiping it up.
+Look for the communication app (for example, Instagram) where you have the issue and close it by swiping it up.

 Clue #5.
 Give Microphone Access to the Applications – iPhone microphone settings